+Are root canals safe and should I have my root canal teeth removed by a biological dentist?
 The jury is out.
 The safety of root canals is a complicated question and must consider many things.
 What to do about a root canal can also get complicated if you already have a root canal and especially if you have several root canals in your mouth.
 If you are considering getting a root canal, alternatives to root canals should be considered.
-Especially the issue of whether you should do a root canal or dental implant ?
+Especially the issue of whether you should do a root canal or dental implant?

 There are many potential concerns about root canal safety: